dolie/FlySkyI6-wiki/ASL.md

 The **default values** can be set by long pressing the `OK` button.

-A short press of `OK` is used to change the between the pressure at the sea level and temperature.
-The altitude is calculated as altitude **above the sea level**.
+A short press of the `OK` button is used to change between the pressure at the sea level and temperature.
+The Altitude is calculated as altitude **above the sea level**.

-If the desired value is altitude **relative to start position**, set the pressure and temperature a current pressure and temperature at the start position.
+To set the **relative altitude**, set a current pressure and temperature at the start position.

-The altitude should be re-calculated on every value change.
+Altitude is re-calculated on every value change.